-The diet cheat meal can be an opportunity to consciously dial up your intake of carbs to help offset the negative metabolic and hormonal effects from long-term low-carb dieting.
+The diet cheat meal can be an opportunity to consciously dial up your intake of carbs to help offset the negative metabolic and hormonal effects of long-term low-carb dieting.

 Low-carb eating, done for days on end, can eventually burn up your body’s glycogen – the carbohydrates stored inside your muscle tissue – which can begin to impact your mood and your performance.

-For me personally, I solve this challenge by adding a small serving of white rice (that I make in my InstantPot pressure cooker) to my dinner once each week.
+I solve this challenge by adding a small serving of white rice (that I make in my InstantPot pressure cooker) to my dinner once a week.
 One of my closest friends does quinoa instead.

-During the rest of the week, I might limit my carbs to between 100 and 150 grams a day (I would go even lower if I didn’t workout so much.
-But my exercise schedule necessitates having more carbs than is strictly Keto).
+During the rest of the week, I might limit my carbs to 100 and 150 grams daily.
+I would go even lower if I didn’t workout so much.
+But my exercise schedule necessitates having more carbs than is strictly Keto.

-Some bodybuilding friends I know do their once-a-week carb refeed by hitting the gym on Sunday morning, then going out for their cheat meal directly after the workout – a meal that includes a stack of gluten-free pancakes covered in real maple syrup.
+Some bodybuilding friends I know do their once-a-week carb refeed by hitting the gym on Sunday morning, then going out for their cheat meal directly after their fitness training – a meal that includes a stack of gluten-free pancakes covered in real maple syrup.

 3 Lower-Calorie Smoothie Recipes for a Cheat Meal